 Session Notes and Record Keeping

-Following the clients’ session, I will make some brief notes which are referred to as session notes.
-The session notes are anonymised by a code and are stored securely, under separate lock and key, from client personal information.
+Following the clients’ session, I will make some brief notes which are referred to as session notes which are stored securely at the therapists home, either in combination lock safe or in a separate box file under lock and key.

 Please be assured I welcome discussion and input regarding security of your personal information, so if you have any concerns please talk them through with me.